popphp/pop-queue/README.md

 $adapter = new Database($db);
 ```

-Two tables are created in the database to manage the jobs.
-By default, they are named
+Two tables are utilized in the database to manage the jobs.
+If they do not exist, they
+will be automatically created.
+By default, they are named `pop_queue_jobs` and
-`pop_queue_jobs` and `pop_queue_failed_jobs`.
-If you would like to name them something
+`pop_queue_failed_jobs`.
+If you would like to name them something else, you can pass
-else, you can pass those names into the constructor:
+those names into the constructor:

 ```php
 $adapter = new Database($db, 'my_jobs', 'my_failed_jobs');